usnistgov/fipy/documentation/MAIL.rst

 list configurations you can change.

 The list is hosted as a Google group.
-If you are subscribed with a Google account, you can intract with the list, configure your subscription, and see the archives at https://list.nist.gov/fipy.
+If you are subscribed with a Google account, you can interact with the list, configure your subscription, and see the archives at https://list.nist.gov/fipy.

 List Archive